 Bristol Together Championships

-Using the universal language of football to help community cohesion by getting boys and girls crossing the race, class, geographical and faith boundaries that characterise life in the city.
+By using the universal language of football, BTC brings together children from across our diverse city to form super teams.
+The project helps community cohesion by getting boys and girls crossing the race, class, geographical and faith boundaries that characterise life in the city.

 How does it work?